AI-Wales/Session2-Intro_to_Classification/README.md

 # TASKS
 Some of you may already be familair with Python, Jupyter, Numpy, matplotlib and Pandas and data visualisation and so can move quickly through the first few notebooks.
-If you are less familiar we recommend working through these slowly and try to understand what is happening - you can always work through teh rest in your own time and ask questions when you are stuck!
+If you are less familiar we recommend working through these slowly and try to understand what is happening - you can always work through the rest in your own time and ask questions when you are stuck!

-Each notebook guides you through so you can go at your own pace - there are varies questions and challenges along the way!
+Each notebook guides you through so you can go at your own pace in your own time - there are various questions and challenges along the way!

 1. Warm yourself up with Python, Jupyter, Numpy and matplotlib by investigating the Sigmoid Function.
 2. Familiarise youself with the Iris Dataset, including using Pandas to explore it and plot it.
-3. Step through the Logistic Regression example - get the data,  prepare the data, fit the model, evaluate and predict
+3. Step through the Logistic Regression example - get the data,  prepare the data, fit the model, evaluate and predict - see how few lines of code are required to get started in ML - but appreciate what other things you need to consider and focus on to make sure the algorthms are perfroming appropriately.

 # EXTRA